-I look forward to contributing to the diversity of your distinguished Master’s Degree Program in Nurse Anesthesia at XXXX University as a multilingual Asian woman.
-Along with variety, I seek to make my mark as a great team player and a top-notch CRNA at intercultural, multilingual communication in the hospital.
+I look forward to contributing to the diversity of your distinguished master's degree Program in Nurse Anesthesia at XXXX University as a multilingual Asian woman.
+Along with variety, I seek to make my mark as an effective team player and a top-notch CRNA at intercultural, multilingual communication in the hospital.
 This is my understanding of the role of the CRNA, and I have shadowed two CRNA, both exemplary in interdisciplinary teamwork and appreciation for diversity.

 Born and raised in Kazakhstan, I came to the US as an exchange student in 2010 and became a citizen in January 2017.
 I especially appreciate the vast diversity of where I now live, making a permanent home for myself and my family in West Palm Beach, Florida.
-This part of south Florida has stunning diversity.
+This part of South Florida has stunning diversity.
 As a nurse, I care for people born worldwide and have practiced multilingual and multicultural nursing for several years.
-I am more or less fluent in German and a native speaker of Russian, and there have been times at the hospital when I have been able to contribute to the care of patients whose mother tongue was either German or Russian.
+I am fluent in German and a native speaker of Russian, and there have been times at the hospital when I have been able to contribute to the care of patients whose first language was either German or Russian.
 I am on the lookout for them.

 I thrive on diversity, especially among patient populations, and I prioritize communication with the patient, anesthesiologist, surgeon, and whoever else is involved in the patient’s care.
 I am sensitive to how patients undergoing anesthesia are at the most vulnerable moments of their lives and depend on the CRNA to be their advocate.
 By earning my DNP at XXXX University, I hope to become a member of the Diversity in Nurse Anesthesia Mentorship Program, founded by Dr. XXXX, one of my main inspirations.
 Hopefully, I will be selected for participation in workshops across the country in Diversity CRNA Information Sessions & Airway Simulation Labs.
 Nothing excites me more than the prospect of mentoring minority nursing students in their preparation for graduate school in Nurse Anesthesia.